riscv-android-src/toolchain-rustc/src/tools/miri/README.md

 * `-Zmiri-seed=<hex>` is a custom `-Z` flag added by Miri.
 It configures the seed of the RNG that Miri uses to resolve non-determinism.
-This RNG is used to pick base addresses for allocations, and when the interpreted program requests system entropy.
+This RNG is used to pick base addresses for allocations.
+When isolation is enabled (the default), this is also used to emulate system entropy.
 The default seed is 0.
   **NOTE**: This entropy is not good enough for cryptographic use!
 Do not generate secret keys in Miri or perform other kinds of cryptographic operations that rely on proper random numbers.
-* `-Zmiri-disable-validation` disables enforcing validity invariants and reference aliasing rules, which are enforced by default.
+* `-Zmiri-disable-validation` disables enforcing validity invariants, which are enforced by default.
 This is mostly useful for debugging.
 It means Miri will miss bugs in your program.
 However, this can also help to make Miri run faster.
+* `-Zmiri-disable-stacked-borrows` disables checking the experimental [Stacked Borrows] aliasing rules.
+This can make Miri run faster, but it also means no aliasing violations will be detected.
 * `-Zmiri-disable-isolation` disables host host isolation.
-As a consequence, the program has access to host resources such as environment variables and randomness (and, eventually, file systems and more).
+As a consequence, the program has access to host resources such as environment variables, file systems, and randomness.
 * `-Zmiri-ignore-leaks` disables the memory leak checker.
 * `-Zmiri-env-exclude=<var>` keeps the `var` environment variable isolated from the host.
 Can be used multiple times to exclude several variables.
 The `TERM`